 Coffee roasters usually roast espresso coffee beans for longer – more often than not beyond the second crack.
 Dark roast coffee beans are more robust than light or medium roast beans.
 They also have a deeper flavor with lower acidity.
 Another characteristic is they’re more porous, meaning they are easier to extract in a short period.
 The beans produce thicker crema too, which is essential to an authentic espresso.

 If you buy espresso beans from the supermarket, you’ll notice that they are usually dark brown or almost black and have an oily sheen on their surface.
 However, other coffee beans will be a lighter brown and lack the oily sheen.
+We explained why coffee beans are oily in another post.

 Despite these differences, there is no standard roast level for espresso beans.
 So, the espresso roast from a certain roaster can be light to medium.
 This is particularly common among specialty roasters, which use lighter roast profiles to offer a more fruity, complex, and sweet flavor in their espresso.
 Starbucks also has a lighter Blonde Roast for many of its espresso drinks.